malcolmalex/onsight-timer/README.md

 Installation
 ------------

-Find that folder you downloaded and unzipped and on Windows double-click the <whatever> icon, and on Mac double-click the <whatever> icon.
+Find that folder you unzipped and on Windows double-click the <whatever> icon, and on Mac double-click the <whatever> icon.

 Getting Started
 ---------------